hasname/feedgen/README.md

 ## Run

-We use `poetry` to manage the running environment along with `uwsgi` to run the uWSGI server, therefore you choose whatever you like to adopt these utilities.
+We use `uv` to manage the running environment along with `uwsgi` to run the uWSGI server, therefore you choose whatever you like to adopt these utilities.

 ## Update